EEG stands for electroencephalogram (Electro = Electrical activity, Cephalo = Head, Gram = recording or picture).

 Once the recording has been finished you will be able to go straight home.
 The technician will give you information on how to best remove the gel from your child’s hair.
 Once the EEG has been reported, you will need to make an appointment to see your doctor for the results.
 A report of the results will be sent to your referring doctor, usually in about a week.

-The information on this page was published in August 2014 and last reviewed without modification on 10th October 2014.
+The information on this page was published in August 2014 and last reviewed without modification in December 2017.